tikerlade/exec-notifier/README.md

 ```

 ## Jupyter extension installation

+If you didn't have any nbextensions yet you need to download them by the following [instrucions](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html).

 Run the code from `install_nbextenstion.sh` locally.
 You can do this by the following command:

 ```shell